 I don’t use many adobe ps filters, turns out most are total crap.
 Try the art effects, they are shockingly bad, nothing like what I would expect anyway.
 Rant over, I’m using ps cs5 to get this oil painting effect, but its so simple you could do it with any version.

-You do not need any fancy filters (apart from sharpen), no tablet, and to be honest very little skill to achieve real nice results from your photograph.
+You don’t need any fancy filters (apart from sharpen), no graphics tablet, and to be honest very little skill to achieve nice results from your photo.
 I’m sure there are third party filters that would get you close to this oil painting effect but I’m not using them here.

-First off you need a good photograph, the higher the resolution the better.
-This won’t work so well with a tiny 72dpi image, so get a good hires photograph to start with.
-It’s also best, if you have your subject in the center of the composition, looking at the camera.
+First off you need a good photo, the higher the resolution the better.
+This won’t work so well with a tiny 72dpi image, so get a good hires photo to start with.
+It’s also best, if you have your subject in the middle of the frame, looking at the camera.
 You could do this oil painting with any subject matter, but for this tutorial we’ll keep it simple.

-Take a min to watch the time lapse video of me in action, the oil painting technique is very simple.
-The basic premise is that we are brushing over the top of the original photo with the smudge tool.
+Sit and watch the time lapse video of me working, the oil painting technique is very easy.
+The basic premise is that we are brushing over the top of the original image with the smudge tool.
 Its all in the brush work or in this case the mouse work – and goes something like this.

 Lets break it down